The M.A.K. Local Historic District

 Corner of Sycamore St. and Commerce Dr.

-This chapel of Stone Mountain granite occupies the same property as the original log church, founded in 1826, and known today as Decatur First United Methodist Church.
+This chapel built with Stone Mountain granite occupies the same property as the original log church, founded in 1826, and known today as Decatur First United Methodist Church.

-One of the oldest parts of the City of Decatur, this area was the City of Oakhurst before it was annexed by the City of Decatur in the 1920s.
+One of the oldest parts of the city, this area was the City of Oakhurst before it was annexed by the City of Decatur in the 1920s.
 It features many examples of bungalow-style residential structures, has a small commercial center and is the location of the old Scottish Rite Hospital, which is listed on the National Register of Historic places.

 368 W. Ponce de Leon Ave

 Located in a distinctive art deco building, Sharian is one of Decatur's oldest businesses.
 Since 1931, Sharian has been a premier retailer of fine oriental rugs, offering antique, semi-antique and new rugs.
 With decades of knowledge they also provide professional cleaning, restoration and appraisals.
 Sharian's showroom is worth a visit.